Some 2-adic conjectures concerning polyomino tilings of Aztec diamonds

 In the cases 001101, 100001, 100011, and 111000 it appears that the exponent of 2 in the number of tilings may be going to infinity with $n$, though with such scant evidence it would be rash to place too much faith in this guess.

 Additionally, there is one case in which the number of tilings of the Aztec diamond of order $n$ is always odd, namely, tilings using only dominos and square tetrominos.
 Indeed, if we assign each tiling weight $(-1)^s$ where $s$ is the number of square tetrominos, I claim that the sum of the weights is 1.
 We can prove this using a sign-reversing involution that scans through the tiling in some fashion in search of a 2-by-2 block that is tiled either with a square tetromino or with two vertical dominos and switches between the two possibilities.
 The fixed points of this involution are tilings that use only horizontal dominos, and there is just one of those.
+[NOTE: A referee pointed out that the preceding proof is incorrect and suggested a way to fix it.
+This change was implemented in the final, published version of the article at \url{https://math.colgate.edu/~integers/x30/x30.pdf}.]

 Finally, leaving the small world of the $2^6-1$ problems and dipping our toe into the big world of the $2^{21}-1$ problems, we consider tilings of the Aztec diamond of order $n$ by dominos and horizontal straight tetrominos.
 This is \href{https://oeis.org/A356523}{A356523}, and begins 1, 2, 11, 209, 12748, 2432209, 1473519065, \dots.
 It appears that the number of tilings is even when $n \equiv 1$ (mod 3) and odd otherwise; this has been verified for $1 \leq n \leq 16$.